c2997108/lastwasm/README.rst

 --------------

-The browser UI in ``index.html`` runs the same LAST algorithm as the WASM build without special-casing input files.  ``web/lastdb.asm.js`` and ``web/lastal.asm.js`` are generated from the Emscripten LAST WASM build with Binaryen ``wasm2js`` and are loaded by the browser glue in ``web/lastdb.js`` and ``web/lastal.js``.
+The browser UI in ``index.html`` runs the same LAST algorithm as the WASM build without special-casing input files.  ``web/lastdb.asm.js`` is the database builder's Binaryen ``wasm2js`` module.  ``web/lastal.js`` is the pthread WASM loader, while ``web/lastal-asm.js`` contains the single-thread asm.js fallback generated from the same LAST source.
 The browser builds the database once, then runs one ``lastal`` WASM instance with a shared linear memory and LAST's pthreads.
-Query records are loaded in 64 MiB batches so ``lastal -P`` can divide each batch across the pthread pool.
-Without cross-origin isolation, the browser falls back to the asm.js worker pool generated from the same LAST build.
+Query records are loaded in 100 KiB batches so search progress updates throughout large runs.  ``lastal -P`` divides each batch across the pthread pool, though smaller batches can reduce parallel efficiency.
+Without cross-origin isolation, the browser falls back to one asm.js search worker generated from the same LAST build, avoiding duplicated 256 MiB search runtimes.

 Open the page through a local HTTP server.
 Direct ``file://`` browsing is not supported because browsers block ES module loading from local files.
-The included ``coi-serviceworker.js`` enables COOP/COEP on static hosts so browsers can use the faster shared-memory WASM runtime; the page may reload once after the service worker is installed.
+The included ``coi-serviceworker.js`` enables COOP/COEP on static hosts so browsers can use the faster shared-memory WASM runtime.
+The app waits for service-worker activation before starting and automatically reloads when isolation must be applied.

 - Run locally: